Skip to content

 # And so on...

-Note that if you do not care about automatic release, changelog generation and just want to create conventional commit message you can jump to the conventional commits section.
+Note that if you do not care about automatic release, changelog generation and just want to create a conventional commit message you can jump to the conventional commits section.

 Conventional commits